Sanix-Darker/oscar/README.md

 `NOTE:` When all this process is running, Oscar-Backend will get instntly the current activity between microservices's on a client and all users connected to him.

+## Available Clients-Server and Server-Client

+This is the list of available oscar_toki clients implementations.
+- For user's app:
+    - Android Client of Oscar-Toki wrote in Java.
+    - ReactJs Client wrote in JavaScript
+    - Swift Client wrote in Swift

+- For client's app:
+    - Python client of Oscar-Toki.
+    - NodeJs client inspired on [ReactJs Source code up here].
+    - Ruby client.

 ## Author

 - Sanix darker (Ange SAADJIO).